 Testing out new software with a smaller team can cause a positive domino effect companywide.

 Learning a new CAD system can be frustrating for designers who are used to their own workflows.

 In the case of Premier Custom-Built, the company also had to transition away from 2D CAD and embrace the capabilities of 3D CAD.

 To do that, the smaller team that started to use Onshape held weekly training sessions to learn how about the platform.
 They in turn created a custom training regimen for the rest of the team.

 “A recent thing that we have done is create a newsletter,” Bitner said, which includes, “little tips and tricks…and any new feature updates and things that Onshape introduces or we might introduce internally.”

 Additionally, Onshape offers bootcamp training for new users and updated content in the Learning Center.
-The team at Jabil, including program managers and others who wouldn’t typically use CAD, took advantage of the bootcamp training to understand how to use Onshape in their workflows.
+The team at Jabil, including program managers and others who wouldn’t typically use cloud-native CAD, took advantage of the bootcamp training to understand how to use Onshape in their workflows.